galiuskas24/Google-Colab-Terminal-Configuration/README.md

 ## Implementation
 ### Preparation steps
 1. Create ngrok account (https://dashboard.ngrok.com/signup)
-2. After you login go to `Getting Started -> Setup & Installation` and copy **authtoken** from command in second section (we will need that token later)
+2. After you login go to `Getting Started -> Setup & Installation` and copy **authtoken** from command in second section (save that token for later).
 3. Go to terminal on your computer and get public **SSH key** with `cat ./.ssh/id_rsa.pub`.
 If you do not have SSH key you can generate new key with command `ssh-keygen`.

 Now we have **authtoken** and **SSH key**.

 ### Main part
 1. Clone this config repository `git clone git@github.com:galiuskas24/Google-Colab-Configuration.git`
 2. Go to Google Colab and run fist cell from [Example of cells](#example-of-cells).
 3. Go to Gooble Colab and run second cell from  [Example of cells](#example-of-cells).
   3a.
-The script will ask you first for **authtoken** and after that for **SSH key** (SSH key copy all output from third preparation step)
+The script will ask you first for **authtoken** and after that for **SSH key** (for SSH key -> copy the whole output from third preparation step)
   3b.
-After that the script will generate connect command like this
+After that, the script will generate connection command like this:
       `ssh -o TCPKeepAlive=yes -o ServerAliveInterval=30 root@0.tcp.ngrok.io -p 45454`
   3c.
 Copy that command and run in your terminal!
 Enjoy!